Struvite: Struvite kidney stones

-Struvite precipitates in alkaline urine, forming kidney stones.
+Struvite kidney stones are also known as triple phosphate stones (calcium magnesium ammonium phosphate), owing to the presence of carbonate apatite that precipitates to accompany struvite at high pH.
+Struvite and carbonate apatite precipitate in alkaline urine, forming kidney stones.
 Struvite is the most common mineral found in urinary tract stones in dogs, and is found also in urinary tract stones of cats and humans.
 Struvite stones are potentiated by bacterial infection that hydrolyzes urea to ammonium and raises urine pH to neutral or alkaline values.
 Urea-splitting organisms include Proteus, Xanthomonas, Pseudomonas, Klebsiella, Staphylococcus, and Mycoplasma.

 Even in the absence of infection, accumulation of struvite crystals in the urinary bladder is a problem frequently seen in housecats, with symptoms including difficulty urinating (which may be mistaken for constipation) or blood in the urine (hematuria).
 The protein cauxin, a protein excreted in large amounts in cat urine that acts to produce a feline pheromone, has recently been found to cause nucleation of struvite crystals in a model system containing the ions necessary to form struvite.
 This may explain some of the excess struvite production in domestic cats.
 In the past, surgery has been required to remove struvite uroliths in cats; today, special acidifying low magnesium diets may be used to dissolve sterile struvite stones.

-Upper urinary tract stones that involve the renal pelvis and extend into at least 2 calyces are classified as staghorn calculi.
+Upper urinary tract stones that involve the renal pelvis and extend into at least two calyces are classified as staghorn calculi.
 Although all types of urinary stones can potentially form staghorn calculi, approximately 75% are composed of a struvite-carbonate-apatite matrix.